Did the Tanach Promise a Divine Messiah?

 In his debate with Dr. Craig Evans, Rabbi Tovia Singer argued that Jesus Christ cannot be the Messiah foretold by the Hebrew Scriptures because Christianity believes Jesus is God, but according to the Hebrew Scriptures (1) there is only one God and (2) the Messiah is only human.

-If you haven't watched the 2014 debate between Dr. Craig Evans and Rabbi Tovia Singer on YouTube, you should: it is a fascinating debate with compelling arguments by both speakers.
+If you have not watched the 2014 debate between Dr. Craig Evans and Rabbi Tovia Singer on YouTube, you should: it is a fascinating debate with compelling arguments by both speakers.
 On one side, Dr. Craig Evans approaches the topic from an archeological and historical perspective; on the other side, Rabbi Tovia Singer approaches the topic from a personal, practical, and theological perspective.

 After watching the debate and giving it thought, I have decided to explore the reasons why I believe Jesus Christ is the Messiah foretold by the Hebrew Scriptures.
 On this post, however, I will simply write about how the God of the Tanach is one complex being and how the Messiah of the Tanach is a Divine Messiah.